joeranriess/minidsp-setup/README.md

 ## Raspberry Pi General:
 1. Add ssh and wpa_supplicant.conf to SD Card
 2. Change password
+3. Enable I2C (raspi-config) <-- This is very important!

 ## The easy way
 Simply copy this into the terminal and hit enter: